nextcloud/documentation/developer_manual/app/view/js.rst

 of your app.
 * ``provideLazyInitialState(string $appName, string $key, Closure $closure)``:
 Use this method if you want to inject your state on a general page.
 For example the initial state of the notifications app.
+The callback will be invoked if and only if a template is rendered.

 You call both methods with the name of your app and a key.
 This is to scope the states properly.
 You will need both when retrieving the initial state in